photography-mismasphotography-mismasphotography-mismasphotography-mismas

 My butt hurt while driving all day long for a relatively short mileage, but I was very pleased to see what my 4×4 is capable of.

-The region of Svaneti with it’s stone villages, churches serving as family shrines, tower houses, lush green valleys,
+The region of Svaneti with its stone villages, churches serving as family shrines, tower houses, lush green valleys,

 (Shire: The lord of the rings- J. R. R. Tolkien)